 These water heaters manufactured by Rheem all have a 240 Volt direct wire connection.
 In fact the only Marathon water heaters that can be plugged into an outlet are small point-of-use water heaters.
 Anything with a larger capacity usually needs to be hard-wired.

-So it’s important to have it installed by a recommended professional – preferably one of the many professional plumbers who love Marathon electric water heaters and have installed dozens – or even hundreds – before.
+So it’s important to have it installed by a recommended professional – preferably one of the many plumbers who love Marathon electric water heaters and have installed dozens – or even hundreds – before.